How to Make Your Shopify Store GDPR Compliant

 If you don’t know what cookies your website uses, you can use a cookie scanner tool, such as TinyCookie.
 Just open the app, go to the Cookie scanner section, and click the Scan button to get ahold of the list of cookies.

-Scan what cookies your website uses with TinyCookie
+Scan cookies your website uses with TinyCookie

 TinyCookie also lets you manage which non-essential cookies you want to keep or block in the Cookie categories section.